evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 This is how the beta-binomial model works when we only care about one face, but what about if we are interested in every face of the dice?
 To answer that, let's look at the dirichlet distribution and the dirichlet-multinomial model.
 We will consider a made up dice that only has three faces, because it will be very difficult to visualize anything higher.

 The multinomial distribution is just a higher dimension version of the binomial distribution.
 In a binomial distribution the probabilty of a failure can be inferred from the probability of a success since there is a constraint that both outcomes must sum to a total probability of 1.
-In the multinomial we no longer have success and failure, but outcomes 1,2,...,k each with their own probabilities, $p_i$:
+In the multinomial we no longer have success and failure, but outcomes 1,2,...,k each with their own probabilities, <span class="inlinecode">$p_i$</span>:

 $$ f(x_1,...,x_k, p1,...,pk) = \frac{n!}{x_1! x_2! ... x_k!}p_1^{x_1}p_2^{x_2} ... p_k^{x_k}$$
 Subject to the constaints: